-Applicants can apply for deferred entry by one year and are advised they can do this when they make their application.
-Providers have the right to consider deferred applicants in line with their own admissions policies and applicants are advised to ask you if you can consider deferred applications.
+- Applicants can apply for deferred entry by one year and are advised they can do this when they make their application.
+Providers have the right to consider deferred applicants in line with their own admissions policies, and applicants are advised to ask you if you can consider deferred applications. - + Applicants holding a deferred entry place cannot reapply in the following cycle, unless the original application is completely withdrawn.